kylesayrs/GMMPytorch/README.md

 # Gaussian Mixture Models in Pytorch #
 Implements gaussian mixture models in pytorch.
 Loss is computed with respect to mean negative log likelihood and optimized via gradient descent.
+Can be stacked on top of a fully connected layer to create a mixture density network (MDN).

 <p align="center">
 <img width="75%" src="assets/5_clusters.png" alt="Example Optimization"/>